The Rocky Road to Dublin Super Randonee 600

 After registration, riders will receive a personal SR card and a frame badge.
 Both need to be kept with them throughout the ride.
 On the card, the requested information (name, first name, address etc.) must be completed before the start.

 Each rider must be self-sufficient.
-Support vehicules, even occasionally, are totally forbidden, on the course and at the control places.
+Support vehicles, even occasionally, are totally forbidden, on the course and at the control places.

 Each rider is considered to be on a personal ride.
-The ACP cannot and does not accept responsibility for any accidents that may occur during a Super Randonnée.
+The ACP or Provence Randonneurs cannot and do not accept responsibility for any accidents that may occur during a Super Randonnée.
 The rider must ride in accordance with all applicable traffic regulations and obey all traffic signals.

 Riders must follow the route of the Super Randonnée.
 The organizer provides a detailed cue sheet (road book) indicating the location of the control places, and GPS-files.